Safety at Sea

 The Safety at Sea theme emphasizes the importance of protecting lives through education, preparation, and innovation in maritime practices.

-Partnerships with coastguards, rescue services, and safety equipment manufacturers strengthen the message od SAFE SAILING also as an assurance to those who are less experienced or new to sailing.
+Partnerships with coastguards, rescue services, and safety equipment manufacturers strengthen the message of safe sailing also as an assurance to those who are less experienced or new to sailing.

-By continuously focusing on safety, World Sailing Day fosters a responsible and knowledgeable sailing community and ultimately champions the idea that enjoyment on the water must always be underpinned by safety.
+By continuously focusing on safety, WSDO fosters a responsible and knowledgeable sailing community and ultimately champions the idea that enjoyment on the water must always be underpinned by safety.

 Safety Policy